- Selection Process

 To report another problem, please contact email@example.com

-The Thon Award for Leadership is also selected by this committee and is typically announced at the awards program.
-If you are nominating students for the Magis or Thon awards, they must also be selected for a either Emerging Leader or Contemplatives in Action Awards.
+NOTE: If departments are nominating students for the Magis or Thon awards, students must also be selected for either an Emerging Leader or Contemplatives in Action Awards.
+A letter of nomination is also required.

 Please refer to the Leadership Award Rubric to assist with the selection process.